 “Welcome to Kmart, shoppers.”

-We followed him into a five storied apartment building that looked abandoned.
-We used a back entrance that had a plywood board, half-attached to the door frame.
-We all squeezed under the board and went up a stairwell to the fourth floor.
-The kid knocked on the door, telling the dealer he had brought ‘friends.’
+We follow him into a five storied apartment building that looks abandoned.
+We use a back entrance that has a plywood board, half-attached to the door frame.
+We all squeeze under the board and go up a stairwell to the fourth floor.
+The kid knocks on the door, telling the dealer he has brought ‘friends.’

-“Yer on yer own now,” the kid announced and left us.
+“Yer on yer own now,” the kid announces and leaves.

 “How much ya lookin’ for?”